Journalit

 Use sorting when needed

 Click any column header to sort by that field, then click again to reverse the order.
+Direction and reviewed status columns can be sorted like the rest of the table.

 Your column configuration persists, so you do not need to rebuild the view every time you open the Trade Log.